Published:

 This means that passive sensors need no additional powering as these do not create a special field of energy, but rather respond to changes of physical quantities within the spectrum of energy around them that is preexisting or created independent from them.

-The more famous example would be a digital camera sensor that receives the light on it(as an image pickup device) and encodes a digital file(photo or video), rather than the older, film cameras that had to go through the process chemically.
+The more famous example of a passive sensor would be a digital camera sensor that receives the light on it(as an image pickup device) and encodes a digital file(photo or video), rather than the older, film cameras that had to go through the process chemically.

-Some passive components are capacitors, inductors, antennas, diodes, etc., however, we would like to showcase the MicroWire sensors, which are the more novel types of sensors within this characteristic.
+Some passive electrical components are capacitors, inductors, antennas, diodes, etc., however, we would like to showcase the MicroWire sensors, which are the more novel type of sensors within this characteristic.

-The MicroWire sensors are a magnetic, passive element, which are extremely sensitive to Pressure, Temperature and Magnetic field directly, and many other parameters indirectly (electric current, torque, flow, bending, etc.)
+The MicroWire sensors are a magnetic, passive element, which are extremely sensitive to Mechanical Stress, Temperature and Magnetic field directly, and many other parameters indirectly (electric current, torque, flow, bending, etc.)

 Passive Sensors vs Active Sensors: which one should replace the other?